-- 9.14 When an outcome is reached between IRAS and the relevant foreign competent authorities, IRAS will meet the taxpayers within one month of reaching agreement to discuss the details and implementation of the agreement.
-The taxpayers will have to decide whether the agreed outcome is acceptable. - 9.15 Unless the taxpayers reject the outcome, IRAS and the relevant competent authorities will proceed to: - (a) Exchange confirmation letters and agreement to conclude the MAP: - (b) Give copies of the agreement to their respective taxpayers; and - (c) Amend the assessments by making corresponding adjustments and/ or revising the transfer pricing adjustments to relieve the double taxation.
-Please refer to paragraphs 11.19 to 11.25 for IRAS' position on corresponding adjustments.
+- 9.14 When an outcome is reached between IRAS and the relevant foreign competent authority, IRAS will meet the taxpayer within one month of reaching agreement to discuss the details and implementation of the agreement.
+The taxpayer will have to decide whether the agreed outcome is acceptable. - 9.15 Unless the taxpayer rejects the outcome, IRAS and the relevant foreign competent authority will proceed to: - (a) Exchange confirmation letters and agreement to conclude the MAP; - (b) Give copies of the agreement to their respective taxpayers; and - (c) Amend the assessments by making corresponding adjustments and/ or revising the transfer pricing adjustments to relieve the double taxation.
+This will be done in a timely manner in accordance with domestic procedures.
+Please refer to paragraphs 11.19 to 11.25 for IRAS' position on corresponding adjustments. - 9.16 If any interest or penalties have been imposed in a jurisdiction in connection with the taxation imposed that is the subject of the MAP, the MAP agreement may address whether any refund of such interest or penalties should appropriately be made.